ThatsRight-ItsTJ/DSRocks-PFReader/README.md

 # Waner Proofreader

-Waner Proofreader is an AI-powered tool designed to help non-native English speakers proofread their text effectively.
-Named after the historical figure 上官婉儿 (Shangguan Wan'er), a renowned Chinese poet and politician, this project aims to provide a smooth proofreading experience.
+Waner Proofreader is an AI-powered tool designed to help non-native English speakers proofread their text smoothly.
+The tool is named after the historical figure 上官婉儿 (Shangguan Wan'er), a renowned Chinese poet and politician.

 # Screenshots